panzerdp/dmitripavlutin.com/content/posts/064-string-interpolation/index.md

 ## 7. Conclusion

-The string interpolation is a great feature.
-It helps in inserting values into string literals in a concise and readable manner.
+The string interpolation is a great feature because it helps to insert values into string literals in a concise and readable manner.
 And avoid the clumsy string concatenation approach.

 In JavaScript, the template string implements the string interpolation.